 Senior exercise science major Kelani Nuckols '17 originally came to Mount Union for her talents on the track, but soon found her passion for the science of athletics behind-the-scenes.
 Through her relationships with professors in both the exercise science and sport business fields, Kelani has earned the opportunity to intern with the USA National Track and Field trials in Eugene, Oregon this July.
 She will be assisting in every possible capacity to help get the potential members of Team USA ready for the Olympics in Rio de Janeiro, Brazil in August, thus getting closer to reaching her goal of one day being a coach for Team USA.

+Read about some of Kelani's exceptional experiences here.
 Hear Kelani's radio commercial to hear how Mount Union has helped her #BeExceptional.

 Senior psychology major Marrianna White spent the summer of 2014 interning at the Cleveland Clinic Center for Autism as a classroom behavior therapist.
 Working one-on-one with autistic students, she gained invaluable experience in the world of psychology.
 Marrianna credits her college experience at Mount Union as helping her grow into the person she is today.